Inverse optimal control for angle stabilization in converters-based generation: INTRODUCTION

 \section{INTRODUCTION}

-A diagnosis of the event of September 28, 2016 in Australia shows anomalous power systems dynamics caused by a series of voltage dips~\cite{operator2017black}.
-This was originated by the growing angle difference between the respective voltage phase angles, resulting in a loss of synchronism between South Australia and the remainder of the Australian grid.
-Following separation, sudden phase angle changes accompanied by a rapid change in the load have resulted in inaccuracies in short-term frequency measurements~\cite{paolone2020fundamentals}.
-A lesson that can be drawn from the event in Australia is the importance of phase angles in monitoring the stability of converter-based generation and, in particular, in providing a useful information that can be exploited for a better design of control schemes for converters~\cite{paolone2020fundamentals}.
-Recently, different DC/AC converter control strategies have been proposed to stabilize the output voltage angles at a desired steady state, for example, based on gradient systems and Kuramoto-like oscillator dynamics~\cite{arghir2019electronic, tayyebi2020hybrid}.{ Similarly, our work aims to control the angles of DC/AC converters.}
+{ A} diagnosis of the event of September 28, 2016 in Australia shows anomalous power systems dynamics caused by a series of voltage dips~\cite{operator2017black}.
+This was originated by the growing angle difference between { the voltage phase angles of two areas in South Australia prior to the separation of South Australia from the remainder of the electrical grid}.
+Following separation, sudden phase angle changes accompanied by a rapid change in the load have resulted in inaccuracies in short-term frequency measurements~\cite{paolone2020fundamentals}. { A} lesson that can be drawn from the event in Australia is the importance of phase angles in monitoring the stability of converter-based generation and, in particular, in providing useful information that can be exploited for a better design of control schemes for converters~\cite{paolone2020fundamentals}.
+Recently, different DC/AC converter control strategies have been proposed to stabilize the output voltage angles at a desired steady state, { f}or example, based on gradient systems and Kuramoto-like oscillator dynamics~\cite{arghir2019electronic, tayyebi2020hybrid}. { Similarly, our work aims to control the angles of DC/AC converters.}

-Optimal control theory remains an important theoretical tool for stability and control in power systems~\cite{molzahn2017survey} and is the backbone of a plethora of strategies for an improved operation of the electrical grid.
+{ Optimization remains} an important theoretical tool for stability and control in power systems~\cite{molzahn2017survey} and is the backbone of a plethora of strategies for an improved operation of the electrical grid.
 In~\cite{7852234}, dynamic online feedback optimization is used to synthesize controllers, while accounting for input and output constraints and allowing for non-smooth feasible sets based on projected gradient descent algorithms.
 Furthermore, the online feedback optimization discussed in~\cite{colombino2019online} enables the study of time-varying convex optimization problems, while allowing for disturbance rejection and exact tracking, and is showcased for power transmission systems to compress the time scales between secondary and tertiary control.
 Feedback optimization based on dynamic programming is deployed in~\cite{guo2018stochastic} for power scheduling of converters and the associated operational cost in a data-driven stochastic framework.